Manute Bol: Move to the United States

+College basketball career

 With the National Collegiate Athletic Association (NCAA) questioning his eligibility for NCAA Division I basketball, Bol enrolled at the University of Bridgeport, an NCAA Division II school with an English program for foreign students.
 He played for the Purple Knights in the 1984–85 season.
 His coach was Bruce Webster, a friend of Feeley.
 Bol averaged 22.5 points, 13.5 rebounds, and 7.1 blocks per game for the Purple Knights.
 The team, which previously drew 500–600 spectators, routinely sold out the 1,800-seat gym.
 With Bol, Bridgeport qualified for the 1985 NCAA Division II men's basketball tournament.

 Professional basketball career

 Bol turned professional in May 1985, signing with the Rhode Island Gulls of the spring United States Basketball League.
-Going into the 1985 NBA draft, scouts believed that Bol needed another year or two of college, but Bol opted for the draft because he felt it was the only way to earn enough money to get his sister out of Sudan, which was in a state of political unrest at the time.
+Going into the 1985 NBA draft, scouts believed that Bol needed another year or two of college; however, Bol opted for the draft because he felt it was the only way to earn enough money to get his sister out of Sudan, which was in a state of political unrest at the time.

 Washington Bullets (1985–1988)

-The Washington Bullets drafted Bol in the second round as the 31st overall in the draft.
+The Washington Bullets drafted Bol in the second round with the 31st overall selection.

+When he arrived in the United States, Bol weighed 180 lb and had gained just under 20 lb by the time he entered the NBA.
+The Bullets sent Bol to strength training with University of Maryland coach Frank Costello, where he could initially lift only 44 lb on 10-repetition bench press and 55 lb on 10-repetition squat (his body mass index was 15.3 and he initially had a 31" (80 cm) waist).

 Bol's first tenure with the Bullets lasted three seasons, from 1985 to 1988.
 In his rookie season (1985–1986), he appeared in 80 games and recorded a career-high 5.0 blocks per game.
 That year, during his first career start on December 12, Bol set a Washington franchise record with 12 blocks and scored a career high 18 points in a 110–108 overtime victory against the Milwaukee Bucks.
 His total of 397 blocks set the NBA rookie record and remains the second-highest single-season total in league history, behind Mark Eaton's 456 in 1984–85.
+Bol led the league with 5.0 blocks per game during the 1985–86 season.